Beliefs and practices of the Church of Jesus Christ of Latter-day Saints: Jesus Christ

 The church follows what it understands to be the teachings of Jesus, both in the Bible and in other scriptures, such as the Book of Mormon.
 According to that book, Jesus Christ is "the Son of God, the Father of heaven and earth, the Creator of all things from the beginning; and his mother shall be called Mary."
 As the Creator, he is at times referred to as the father of heaven and earth.
 This is one sense in which he shares the title "Father" with God the Father.
 The church also teaches that Jesus is the LORD Jehovah of the Old Testament, and the Holy One of Israel.
-Because he has the "Divine Investiture of Authority" from the Father, the church teaches that Jesus Christ often speaks in the scriptures as though he were God the Father, because in so doing he is representing the Father.
 Early leaders taught that Jesus had multiple wives and children during his mortal ministry in promotion of Mormon polygamy, but this is no longer a widely held belief or teaching in the church.

 The church teaches that those who accept Christ and are baptized are symbolically born again and become the children of Christ.
 It additionally states that through the Atonement of Jesus Christ all mankind may be saved by obedience to the laws and ordinances of the gospel.
 Christ's divinity enabled him to take upon himself the penalty for sin and to endure the consequential suffering in Gethsemane and on the cross that paid for the sins of humanity since the Fall of Adam and Eve.
-Thus, having satisfied the demands of justice, Christ offers mercy to mankind in two general forms: unconditional (all will be resurrected), and conditional (those who believe in Christ, repent of sin, and are baptized, "the same shall be saved; and they are they who shall inherit the kingdom of God") This Atonement is also believed to cover not only sin, but all pain, suffering, heartache, or hardship experienced in this life.
-Latter-day Saints believe that Jesus' status as the son of a mortal woman gave him the ability to suffer temptation (yet he did not succumb to it) and experience physical death; while his status as the Son of God gave him the power to lay down and take up his life again at will.
+This Atonement is also believed to cover not only sin, but all pain, suffering, heartache, or hardship experienced in this life.
+Latter-day Saints believe that Jesus' status as the son of a mortal woman gave him the ability to suffer temptation and experience physical death; while his status as the Son of God gave him the power to lay down and take up his life again at will.
 The church also believes in the physical resurrection of Jesus' body.
 Because of its emphasis on Jesus' resurrection and his status as the living head of the church, the church does not use the symbol of the Christian cross except on the uniforms of military chaplains.
 Instead, the church tends to focus on the belief that Jesus overcame suffering and death and that he lives today.